 19. Get family photos done by a professional photographer

-One of my absolute favourite holiday traditions is capturing the essence of the season with a photoshoot.
+One of my absolute favourite holiday customs is capturing the essence of the season with a photoshoot, even with the constraints of traditional setups.

 You can do the shoot in a studio or at home.
 You can use the aforementioned hilarious outfits and take pictures while wearing them.

-If your kids get a bit shy, you can play some jolly Christmas tunes to break the ice.
+If your kids get a bit shy, it's often effective to play some jolly Yuletide tunes to break the ice.

 These snapshots in time are treasured keepsakes that will remind us that family is forever, no matter the distance.